jrodal98/screenshot-actions/README.md

 * Take a screenshot of the full display and save it to a file: `./screenshot.sh flameshot full`
 * Open the flameshot gui tool: `./screenshot.sh flameshot select`

+## Contributing

+I will accept pull requests on this repository for adding different screenshot tools to `screenshot.sh`, adding new actions to `screenshot_actions.sh`, reasonable refactoring of preexisting code, etc. Feel free to submit an issue request if there's a specific action you'd like to see.
+No guarantees, but if it sounds cool and sounds like something I'm capable of implementing, I might implement it.